tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 **Web Interaction**

-- Class WebAuthorizationHandler implements AuthorizationHandler
+- Class RedirectToWebHandler implements AuthorizationMethodHandler
 - Responsibilities:
   - This class is responsible for handling the redirect to web interaction type.
   - It takes care of invoking wallet's openWebPage callback to open the authorizeUrl in web browser for user authorization and returns the response received from the authorization server.